Company Registration in Malta

 Open a company in Malta: categories of corporate structures

-Malta is open for foreign business, and at the legislative level, foreign residents are allowed to establish a business in Malta in such forms as: Limited Liability Company (Ltd), Partnership, Public Limited Company (PLC), branch.
+Malta is open to foreign business, and at the legislative level, foreign residents are allowed to establish a business in Malta in such forms as: Limited Liability Company (Ltd), Partnership, Public Limited Company (PLC), branch.

 OPF | Characteristics |